- Study with Us

 Payment for the following:

-Upon entry into Malaysia
+Upon arrival in Malaysia

 Nationals of some countries must apply for an entry visa before arriving in Malaysia.
 This is a different application from your Student Pass.
 You will need to take your Visa Approval Letter along with your other travel documents to the Malaysian embassy nearest to you.
 For more accurate and up-to-date information on the visa requirements, you are advised to contact the Malaysian High Commission/Embassy/Consulate in the country concerned.
 If your country does not have a Malaysian consular representative please contact the nearest Malaysian Mission for further advice.